Numbers: Integers

 An operation is an action involving two numbers, such as an addition.

-How an operation should be executed, has been agreed upon.
-For example, in primary school we learned how to add two numbers.
+The execution of an operation has been agreed upon.
+For example, in primary school, we learned how to add two numbers.

 Examples